 - Reduce the number of applications that auto run on startup.

 - Shut down or restart your Mac, instead of folding it because even when it goes to sleep, the hard drive still runs.

 - Back everything up regularly and remove unnecessary files.

-- Make sure to check your OS X system when new updates are available instead of ignoring the notifications.
+- Make sure to check your macOS system when new updates are available instead of ignoring the notifications.

-Sure, there are dozens of other ways out there to make a Mac faster.
-But these 7 methods are probably the most effective.
+Sure, there are dozens of other ways out there that could make a Mac faster.
+But these seven methods are probably the most effective ones.
 Typically, a combination of these methods to improve your MacBook's performance will do the trick.
-Some methods might work better than others depending on what you're trying to fix and which MacBook you have.
+Some methods might work better than others depending on what you're trying to fix and your Mac model matters too.